 Lunar New Year

-The Year of the Rooster.
+The Year of the Dog.
 Costumes and accessories from Etoile Costume & Party Center for the New Year celebrations.
 We have retail costumes and accessories as well as authentic costumes and headpieces brought back from a trip China by one of the owners a few years ago.
 We also carry decorations, lanterns, signs and noise makers.

 The Lunar New Year Festival is the most significant holiday for Asian people around the world, regardless of the origin of their ancestors.
 The holiday is a very jubilant occasion mainly because it is the time when people take a break from work to get together with family and friends.
 New Year celebrations can last for 2 weeks.